hsn8086/compared_to_estradiol/README.md

 | English | [Chinese](README-zh_CN.md) |
-# Compare to estradiol
+# Compared to estradiol

-"Compare to estradiol" is a project that compares estradiol to other things.
+"Compared to estradiol" is a project that compares estradiol to other things.

 Of course, you are welcome to submit PRs to this project.